bitcointranscripts/bitcointranscripts/tabconf/2025/merkle-trees-is-the-perfect-place-for-utxos:-floresta-as-a-chain-source-for-bdk.md

 It seems that we're having a lack of bridges here.

+## First Q&A Session

 Speaker 1: 00:11:23

 And those bridges are developed where?
-Does `Floresta` develop a bridge as well or is that a completely separate piece of software?
+Does Floresta develop a bridge as well or is that a completely separate piece of software?

 Speaker 0: 00:11:33

-So `Floresta` is a compact-state node, so it only keeps the stubs from the roots.
+Floresta is a compact-state node, so it only keeps the stubs from the roots.
-There is another project that's a bridge from Calvin Kim, which is `Utreexod`.
+There is another project that's a bridge from Calvin Kim, which is Utreexod.
 So this is what people are running pretty much.

 Speaker 1: 00:11:49

 I see.
-And `Utreexod` is only the bridge?
+And Utreexod is only the bridge?
 Or they also have a compact node?

 Speaker 0: 00:11:58